 Wye aye, man!
 This overnight journey takes approximately 15-16 hours – so it’s the perfect slow travel experience.
 You’ll arrive in IJmuiden, just a short trip from Amsterdam’s iconic canals and cobblestone streets.
 Don’t ask me why they spell it with a capital ‘J’, by the way.

-Pro Tip: Just like booking flights, booking your ferry ticket early is the best way to save money.
+Just like flights, booking your ferry ticket early is the best way to save money.
 Ferry companies release cheaper tickets and cabins well in advance, so the sooner you book, the more likely you are to score a bargain.
-By using the links provided to book your ferry tickets, you’ll also be supporting this site at no extra cost to you, so thanks for helping me keep the content coming!

 So there you have it!
 Whether you’re heading to the Netherlands for a city break, a stag do, or starting a European road trip, I hope this guide on all the possible ferries to Holland has made your planning easier.